Cancer vaccines poised to unlock 'new treatment paradigm' with Merck/Moderna data | Technology

 Cancer vaccines poised to unlock 'new treatment paradigm' with Merck/Moderna data

-Adding an experimental mRNA-based vaccine from Moderna Inc and Merck & Co reduced the risk that the most deadly skin cancer would spread by 65% over treatment with an immunotherapy alone in a midstage trial, the companies reported on Monday.
+Adding an experimental mRNA-based vaccine from Moderna Inc and Merck & Co reduced the risk that the most deadly skin cancer would spread by 65% over treatment with an immunotherapy alone in a mid-stage trial, the companies reported on Monday.
+With this and earlier data, Moderna is considering seeking faster approval from regulators for the treatment, the company told investors after having presented the results at the American Society of Clinical Oncology meeting in Chicago.

 The Merck/Moderna collaboration is one of several combining powerful drugs that unleash the immune system to target cancers with mRNA vaccine technology.
 Pfizer's COVID vaccine partner BioNTech SE and Gritstone Bio Inc are taking similar approaches using mRNA technology.
 The vaccines all target neoantigens, new mutations that are only present on tumors.
 Aiming at these unique proteins allows the immune system to kill cancer cells while leaving healthy tissue unscathed.